-Figure 1: Legislative agenda for industry and services, PDP, 2017-2020

-LEGISLATIVE AGENDA RATIONALE Sector Outcome A: Economic opportunities in I&S expanded Subsector Outcome: Local and foreign investi nents increased Amend certain economic provisions of the Constitution Relax restrictive foreign ownership provisions of the Constitution to attract more FDI.
-Pass the Ease of Doing Business Act Enhance market competition through improving ease of doing business.
-This legislation will sustain the intention of Project Repeal to review existing policies, statutes, and regulations, and eventually repeal unnecessary issuances.
+Figure 1: Legislative agenda for industry and services, PDP, 2017-2020 LEGISLATIVE AGENDA RATIONALE Sector Outcome A: Economic opportunities in I&S expanded Subsector Outcome: Local and foreign investr nents increased Amend certain economic provisions of the Constitution Relax restrictive foreign ownership provisions of the Constitution to attrac more FDI.
+Pass the Ease of Doing Business Act Enhance market competition through improving ease of doing business This legislation will sustain the intention of Project Repeal to review existing policies, statutes, and regulations, and eventually repeal unnecessar issuances.
 Amend the Public Service Act Define "public utility".
-Amend the Retail Trade Liberalization Act Align guidelines for foreign investments with the Foreign Investment Act and lower capital requirements for foreign enterprises and harmonize with those observed in Asian countries.
-Repeal or amend the Flag Law (Commonwealth Act 138) Create a level playing field for foreign firms in bidding for government procurement.
-Adopt an open access policy Adopt and enforce open access in various segments of the telecommunications market (e.g. backhaul and backbone facilities) on a non-discriminatory basis and publicize prices in order to introduce effective competition in the broadband or telecom market.
+Amend the Retail Trade Liberalization Act Align guidelines for foreign investments with the Foreign Investment Act an lower capital requirements for foreign enterprises and harmonize with those observed in Asian countries.
+Repeal or amend the Flag Law (Commonwealth Act 138) Create a level playing field for foreign firms in bidding for governmen procurement.
+Adopt an open access policy Adopt and enforce open access in various segments of the telecommunication: market (e.g. backhaul and backbone facilities) on a non-discriminator; basis and publicize prices in order to introduce effective competition in the broadband or telecom market.
 Subsector Outcome: Competitiveness, innova tiveness, and resilience increased Set up a National Quality Infrastructure system Integrate and coordinate standardization, metrology, testing analysis, quality management, certification, and accreditation.
-Subsector Outcome: Consumer access to safe and quality goods and services ensured Amend the Consumer Act Increase protection of consumers and harmonize existing law with current and future technological advancements.
-Sector Outcome B: Access to economic oppor tunities in I&S for MSMEs, cooperatives, and OFs increased Subsector Outcome: Access to production net tworks improved Institutionalize the industry cluster approach Pursue local economic development through inter-local cooperation among LGUs and strengthen people participation in community development.
-Inclusive Business Bill Provide for the establishment of a national strategy for the promotion of Inclusive Businesses to be implemented by the Inclusive Business Center.
-This also provides policies for accreditation, support, and incentives.
+Subsector Outcome: Consumer access to safe and quality goods and services ensured Amend the Consumer Act Increase protection of consumers and harmonize existing law with curren and future technological advancements.
+Sector Outcome B: Access to economic oppor tunities in I&S for MSMEs, cooperatives, and OFs increased Subsector Outcome: Access to production net works improved Institutionalize the industry cluster approach Pursue local economic development through inter-local cooperation among LGUs and strengthen people participation in community development.
+Inclusive Business Bill Provide for the establishment of a national strategy for the promotion o Inclusive Businesses to be implemented by the Inclusive Business Center.
+Thi also provides policies for accreditation, support, and incentives.
+The policy of the Retail Trade Act is to promote consumer welfare, create jobs, and make Philippine goods and services globally competitive.
+Section 2 of R. A. 8762 states that: Section 2.
+Declaration of Policy. - It is the policy of the State to promote consumer welfare in attracting, promoting and welcoming productive investments that will bring down prices for the Filipino consumer, create more jobs, promote tourism, assist small manufacturers, stimulate economic growth and enable Philippine goods and services to become globally competitive through the liberalization of the retail trade sector.
+Pursuant to this policy, the Philippine retail industry is hereby liberalized to encourage Filipino and foreign investors to forge an efficient and competitive retail trade section in the interest of empowering the Filipino consumer through lower prices, higher quality goods, better services and wider choices.
+Prior to RA 8762 foreign investment in retail business was not allowed.
+A careful reading of each element of the policy intent of the law shows that the law was intended to